matiix310/intra-tweaker/README.md

         - Chroma: rotate along the hue spectre
 - **Ongoing Tenants**:
     - Change visibility of tenants without any ongoing activity
+- **Winwheel**:
+    - Hide the percentage of each tag behind a "Turn the wheel" button.
+When clicked, a winwheel will give you your tag percentage.

 ## Installation